google/dawn/docs/origin-trial-changes.md

 * Added builtins `degrees()` and `radians()` for converting between degrees and radians. [tint:1329](https://crbug.com/tint/1329)
 * `let` arrays and matrices can now be dynamically indexed. [tint:1352](https://crbug.com/tint/1352)

+### Fixes

+* Fixed an issue where for-loops that contain array or structure constructors in the loop initializer statements, condition expressions or continuing statements could fail to compile. [tint:1364](https://crbug.com/tint/1364)

 ## Changes for M98

 ### Breaking Changes